-A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
-It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights
+A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse and exploitation is used.
+It is recognised in the UK as a form of violence against women and men, domestic/child abuse and exploitation and a serious abuse and exploitation of human rights abuse and exploitation (taking your wages or not giving you any money) can also be a factor

 The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they are bringing shame on their family).
-Financial abuse (taking your wages or not giving you any money) can also be a factor
+Financial